Mjolnir42/tom/docs/tom/cmd_ref/asset::server:.md

 The following are the properties a server should have.
-Perpetual properties can not be changed, while properties with validity can be updated over the lifetime of the runtime environment.
+Perpetual properties can not be changed, while properties with validity can be updated over the lifetime of the server.

 Attribute | Unique? | Perpetual
  -------- | ------- | ---------